 You will notice that the steel pegboard does not sit flat against the wall.
 It has a frame around the perimeter.
 Pegboard installations have to allow for space in the back where the hooks will stick out.
 The side edges of a steel pegboard stick out like a frame around the board.
 This frame offsets the flat board from the wall behind it.

 Which Companies Sell the Highest Quality Steel Pegboards?

 Based on Amazon ratings, Triton and Wall Control float pretty quickly to the top.
 Triton is mainly a pegboard hook manufacturer.
 This leaves Wall Control the steel pegboard winner.
 Wall Control’s Amazon ratings are through the roof with happy customers.
 The Steel Pegboard accepts both slotted and round hole hooks (1/4″ pegboard pegs).
 The Steel Pegboard comes in 10 colors, so no painting is necessary.
 While you can cut the Steel Pegboard, I wouldn’t recommend.
-Cutting the board would interfere with the flange that allows the hooks to lie behind board.
-You can use the Steel Pegboard to hang bicycles, ladders, sledge hammers and garden tools.
+Cutting the board would interfere with the flange that allows the hooks to lie behind the board.
+You can use the Steel Pegboard to hang bicycles, ladders, sledgehammers and garden tools.
 The Wall Control Steel Pegboard offers 7 square feet of storage surface, comes with a lifetime warranty (but you must keep your receipt).
-Get the latest price here.
+Get the latest price on Amazon here.

 What Kind of Hooks Can I Use in Steel Pegboard?